Cancer Council NSW logo

 • Have a driving assessment to check your ability to return to driving.
 This may include doing an off‑road assessment or having an electroencephalogram (EEG) to assess seizure risk.

-• See an occupational therapist driving assessor, a neurologist or rehabilitation specialist to work out the type of problems you may be experiencing while driving (e.g. a slow reaction time).
+• See an occupational therapist driving assessor, a neurologist or rehabilitation specialist to work out the type of problems you may experience while driving (e.g. a slow reaction time).
 The focus of the assessment is not to suspend or cancel your licence: it is to work out if it is possible for you to safely return to driving.

 • An occupational therapist may be able to teach you driving techniques to help with weaknesses or show you how to make changes to your car (such as extra mirrors).
 You may also be able to drive with restrictions, such as only in daylight, only in automatic cars or only short distances from home.

 • Some people feel upset or frustrated if they have licence restrictions or can no longer drive.
-You may feel that you have lost your independence or be worried about the impact on your family.
+You may feel that you have lost your independence or worry about the impact on your family.
 It may help to talk to a counsellor or someone who has been through a similar experience.
 Depending on your situation and your health, it may be possible to return to driving later on.

 • Follow any licence restrictions.
-If your doctor has said you are not safe to drive, you must not drive unless they change that medical decision.
+If your doctor says you are not safe to drive, you must not drive unless they change that medical decision.
 If you ignore the restrictions, your licence may be suspended or cancelled.
 You may be fined if you drive while your licence has been suspended or cancelled.
 If you have an accident while driving, you could be charged with a criminal offence and your insurance policy will no longer be valid.

 • For more information, talk to your doctor or visit Austroad’s Assessing Fitness to Drive.
+If you live in NSW, visit NSW Government.

 I had a craniotomy for a benign brain tumour, but they couldn’t take all the tumour out.
 Later I had radiation therapy.
 Part of the tumour is still there, but it is stable, so I have been able to return to work and I can now drive again.